Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

   caption="Using **su** to become the robot user, initially, you may get an error saying that, since you don't have a terminal session, you can't use *su*.
 This can be worked around using a few methods, but since Python is installed, I like to use that one; running a quick *pty.spawn()* command gets us a terminal session and we can *su* as *robot*; it's now possible to read key 2.
 I again use NetCat to send the key over the network to my attacker machine."
 %}

+OK, great, Key 2 out of the way; now we need to keep going!

+{%
+  include figure
+  image_path="/assets/images/posts/mr_robot/rob_s.gif"
+  alt="You can do it!"
+  caption=""
+%}

-Once you completed step 1, we continue our post-exploitation to get root on the machine.
+Let's continue our post-exploitation to get root on the machine.
 After following on the post-exploitation steps above, you may have found that for privilege escalation , step 4 yields something interesting.
-There is a setuid binary that always runs as root, but is an unusual choice - Nmap.

 {%
   include figure
   image_path="/assets/images/posts/mr_robot/nmap_suid.jpg"
   alt="Getting Key 2"
-  caption="Using **su** to become the robot user, it's now possible to read key 2; we can use ."
+  caption="Using a find command listed in the [G0tM1lk privesc guidance](https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/), to fin setuid binaries shows us that Nmap is configured in this way.
+A quick ls is then used to find that the file is owned (and will therefore run as) root."
 %}

+There is a setuid binary, meaning that it always runs as a certain user, but is an unusual choice - Nmap.
+Since it's configured to run as root, this offers us a promising way in.

-There may be legitimate reasons for running nmap as root, but it sticks out when running through this enumeration.
-If you google the version of Nmap, you'll find it had an interactive mode, so simply run Nmap in this mode and execute the following:
+There may be legitimate reasons for running nmap as root (there are many, including the way it can probe, scan and generally craft packets), but having it configured as setuid sticks out when running through this enumeration.

+Spending a little time googling the version of Nmap (which can be found by running nmap -V), you'll find it had an interactive mode; additionally the interactive mode allows for running of shell commands!
+To test this out, we can simply run Nmap in this mode and execute some basic shell commands.

 {%
   include figure
   image_path="/assets/images/posts/mr_robot/get_root.jpg"
   alt="Getting Key 2"
-  caption="Using **su** to become the robot user, it's now possible to read key 2; we can use ."
+  caption="Using Nmap interactive mode to execute basic commands as root."
 %}

-You're now root! let's look for that flag:
+Wow, we have You're now root! let's look for that third flag:

 {%
   include figure
   image_path="/assets/images/posts/mr_robot/final_pwn.jpg"
   alt="Getting Key 3"
-  caption="Using **su** to become the robot user, it's now possible to read key 2; we can use ."
+  caption="Sure enough, looking in the root home directory gets us the flag.
+Using the old netcat transfer technique, the flag is transferred to the attacker machine."
 %}

-and we have the root flag!
+And we have the root flag!
+Game over!

 # Fin